How to Determine Your Skin Type

 Bottom Line

 Your skin type is genetic.
-Your glands make a certain amount of oil, and your barrier holds water a certain way.
-Products can’t change any of it.
+Your glands make a certain amount of oil, and your barrier holds water a certain way, and no product can change that underlying mechanism, only how it presents day to day.

 Use the tissue test on clean skin in the morning for three days in a row to determine your skin type accurately, because consistent patterns show your real type.
 One day won’t tell you enough.
 If your tissue shows oil but your face feels tight, that’s dehydration, not your type.

 Once you determine your baseline type, stop trying to change it.
 Manage what you have instead.
-Your needs shift with age, climate, and hormones, but your type stays constant.
+Your needs shift with age, climate, and hormones, but hormones are the one thing among those that can genuinely shift your baseline too, through major stages like puberty or menopause.
+Your type otherwise stays constant.
 Build a routine that works with your genetics, not against them.
-Learn how in my Simple Skincare Routine That Works guide.
+Learn how in my Simple Skincare Routine guide

 FAQ

 Use the morning tissue test before applying any products.
 Press a clean tissue against your forehead, nose, cheeks, and chin.
-The oil pattern on the tissue shows whether you’re oily, dry, combination, or normal.
-Do this three mornings in a row for accurate results.
+The oil pattern on the tissue shows whether you’re normal, oily, dry, or combination.
+Do this 3 mornings in a row for accurate results.

 Similar Posts